Baring family: History

 The family's earliest known ancestor is Peter Baring (or Petrus Baring), who was a burgher of the city of Groningen, then a semi-independent city-state that was part of the Holy Roman Empire and the Hanseatic League, now part of the Netherlands, around 1500.
-Peter Baring's son Franz Baring (Franciscus Baringius) became the first Lutheran bishop of Lauenburg in what is now Lower Saxony in Germany from 1565.
+Peter Baring's son Franz Baring (Franciscus Baringius) became the first Lutheran bishop of Lauenburg in what is now Schleswig-Holstein (then in the Duchy of Saxe-Lauenburg) in Germany from 1565.
 The current family in Germany and England is descended from Franz Baring.
 In the Electorate of Hanover, the Baring family belonged to the upper bourgeoisie, the so-called Hübsche Familien (from hübsch, pretty, or good looking), which comprised the third division of the ruling class of the Holy Roman Empire, after the nobility and the clergy.

 The English branch of the family is descended from Franz Baring (1657–1697), a professor of theology in Bremen.
 He was the father of Johann Baring (1697–1748), who moved from his hometown of Bremen to Exeter in England to take up an apprenticeship with a wool-exporter in 1717.
 Over the years, Johann Baring, who was later also known as John, built a small fortune as a wool merchant.
 His sons Francis and John Baring moved to London, where in 1762 they founded the John and Francis Baring Company, commonly known as Barings Bank.
-Barings Bank became one of the leading London merchant banks, until it collapsed in 1995.
+Barings Bank became one of the leading London merchant banks in the nineteenth century, until it collapsed in 1995.
 Francis Baring was the father of Sir Thomas Baring, 2nd Baronet, and grandfather to Francis Baring, 1st Baron Northbrook.
 He was also father to Alexander Baring, 1st Baron Ashburton, and through his third son Henry Baring the grandfather of Edward Baring, 1st Baron Revelstoke, and Evelyn Baring, 1st Earl of Cromer.

 Arnulf Baring (1932–2019) was a member of the branch of the family remaining in Germany.

 Since the early 19th century, the Baring family maintained close relations with the Berenberg family of bankers.